Priyaanshuuu/Trao/README.md

 Live assignment deployment

 Deploy the frontend to Vercel and the backend as a persistent Node service on Render or Railway.
-Use MongoDB Atlas for persistence and configure the Gemini API key on the backend.
+Use MongoDB Atlas for persistence and configure the Groq API key on the backend.
 Set the frontend `BACKEND_URL` to the deployed backend URL and set the backend `FRONTEND_ORIGIN` to the deployed frontend URL.

 The live assignment uses the in-process generation coordinator instead of Redis.
 This is intentionally simpler for a small recruiter audience.
 A backend restart can interrupt an active generation; BullMQ with Redis or a durable MongoDB worker is the upgrade path if stronger job recovery is required.